One explanation and solution for when applying CF updates uninstalls new packages unexpectedly

 But here's good news (if this happens to you, and you confirm all the above): I was able to "solve" the problem by visiting the URL that's listed in the "settings" page of that CF admin package update page, as the "packages url" (or at least the value you see if you click "restore default url"), which for 2023 defaults to https://www.adobe.com/go/cf2023_packages.
 See your admin for that value for your version (and if you don't "save" the changes on that page, then changing that setting to show the "default url" won't have any impact.)

-I found that on viewing the JSON returned by that URL, it DID have the needed references to the latest update ("2023.0.17", for this Dec 2025 update to CF2023), which sadly bundles/bundlesdependency.json file did not.
+I found that on viewing the JSON returned by that URL (at a later time than when I did the update that failes), the file DID have the needed references to the latest update ("2023.0.17", for this Dec 2025 update to CF2023), which sadly bundles/bundlesdependency.json file did not.

-So I simply saved that entire json over top of what was in that bundles/bundlesdependency.json, and on then on saving that file change, when I went back to the CF Admin "package management" page and went to its "available packages" section, when I clicked any of them it DID now offer the update 17 version of the packages.
+So I simply saved that entire json over top of what was in that bundles/bundlesdependency.json, and then upon saving that file change, I found that when I went back to the CF Admin "package management" page and went to its "available packages" section, when I clicked any of them it DID now offer the update 17 version of the packages.

 So from there I did the "install all", and they not only all installed, but of course they do now report being correctly the update 17 versions of those packages.